csvl/SEMA/README.md

 ```bash
 make run-toolchain
 ```

+It will start the scdg, the classifier and the web app services.
+If you wish to use only the scdg or only the classifier, refer to the next sections.

 Wait for the containers to be up

 Then visit 127.0.0.1:5000 on your browser

+See next sections for details about the different parameters.

 :page_with_curl: System Call Dependency Graphs extractor (`SemaSCDG`)
 ====